ebruchez/public/Reading/2013-10 - The Organ.md

     - depends on diff in level of water
 - principle of Archimedes
     - pressure equals volume displaced
-- what happens when pumps stop, and wind-chest comsumes air?
+- what happens when pumps stop, and wind-chest consumes air?
     - water falls in cistern
     - rises in pnigeus
     - pressure decreases